DaneCronin/Password-Generator/README.md

-# Password Generator Starter Code
+# Use Password Generator Starter Code with HTML and CSS

 ## Create a Password Generator app that prompts and responds to user-input with the criteria to include in the password.